-Mercury is a global problem that knows no national or continental boundaries.
-It can travel thousands of miles in the atmosphere before it is eventually deposited back to the earth in rainfall or in dry gaseous forms.
+Mercury emissions are a global problem that knows no national or continental boundaries.
+Mercury that is emitted to the air can travel thousands of miles in the atmosphere before it is eventually deposited back to the earth in rainfall or in dry gaseous form.

-Recent estimates, which are highly uncertain, of annual total global mercury emissions from all sources, natural and anthropogenic, are about 4,400 to 7,500 metric tons emitted per year.
-The world map and the pie chart below provide information about the worldwide distribution of mercury emissions.
+How much mercury is emitted worldwide each year?
+Recent estimates of annual global mercury emissions from both natural and anthropogenic sources are in the range of 5,000 to 8,000 metric tons per year.
+These estimates include mercury that is re-emitted.
+The world map and the bar graph below provide information about the worldwide distribution of anthropogenic mercury emissions.

 The U.S. is the third largest emitter of anthropogenic mercury.

 Global distribution of anthropogenic mercury emissions to air in 2010

 Anthropogenic mercury emissions from different regions from 1990-2005

 Source: AMAP / Wilson et al., 2010.
 Updating Historical Global Inventories of Anthropogenic Mercury Emissions to Air.
 AMAP Technical Report No. 3 (2010), Arctic Monitoring and Assessment Program (AMAP), Oslo, Norway (PDF).
 (12 pp, 445 K, About PDF Files)

 - For more information on regulatory and policy measures that EPA is taken to reduce mercury pollution, see the EPA Mercury Portal.

 - Learn about EPA's International Actions Reducing Mercury Emissions and Use.

 For additional information on EPA's work with mercury, contact: